 - If you usually charged less than $12 per test, we’ll pay the lesser of $12 or what you charged

 - You must accept the Medicare payment amount as payment in full and not collect any additional amounts from patients for tests provided within the quantity limit

-If you participate, you agree to:
+If you participated in the demonstration, you agreed to: